01 of 06

-Seville, Granada and Cordoba are all in Andalusia.
+Seville, Granada, and Cordoba are all in Andalusia.
 Add to that sherry from Jerez, the beautiful city of Cadiz, and the pueblos blancos (white villages) such as Ronda and you need never leave the region!
-See also: Andalusia Travel Guide

-Stretching into the neighbouring regions of Castilla-La Mancha and Castilla y Leon, you have Segovia, Toledo, Consuegra and Avila all a Day Trip from Madrid.
+Stretching into the neighboring regions of Castilla-La Mancha and Castilla y Leon, you have Segovia, Toledo, Consuegra, and Avila all a day trip from Madrid.
 Explore some of Spain’s best small cities and be back in time for tapas.

 The Basque Country

 San Sebastian and Bilbao are the major cities here.
 But add to that some great surfing, excellent wines (both in the Basque Country and a day trip away in La Rioja) and you have something quite fantastic.

 Simply by being home to Barcelona, Catalonia warrants a place on this list.
 But add in Figueres, with its Dali Museum, the Montserrat mountain, and the Pyrenees and you have a region well worth exploring.